lakejs/lake-docs/guide/index.md

 ## Quick start using npm

-Lake is published on npm under the [lakelib](https://www.npmjs.com/package/lakelib) package.
-Install the latest version with the following command:
+Lake is available on npm as the [lakelib](https://www.npmjs.com/package/lakelib) package.
+Install the latest version using the following command:

 ```bash
 npm install lakelib